- It's usual to take atorvastatin once a day.

 - prescribe a different statin medicine

-- recommend that you temporarily stop taking atorvastatin
+- recommend that you stop taking atorvastatin for a while

 Mixing atorvastatin with herbal remedies and supplements

-Talk to your doctor if you're thinking about starting St John's Wort, as it will affect how well the atorvastatin works.
+Talk to your doctor if you're thinking about starting St John's wort, as it will change how well atorvastatin works.

 How does atorvastatin work?